2020 Mississippi State Bulldogs softball team

-The 2020 Mississippi State Bulldogs softball team represents Mississippi State University in the 2020 NCAA Division I softball season.
-The Bulldogs play their home games at Nusz Park.
+The 2020 Mississippi State Bulldogs softball team represented Mississippi State University in the 2020 NCAA Division I softball season.
+The Bulldogs played their home games at Nusz Park.

 Previous season

 The Bulldogs finished the 2019 season 35–23 overall, and 9–15 in the SEC to finish in twelfth in the conference.
 The Bulldogs went 2–2 in the Seattle Regional during the 2019 NCAA Division I softball tournament.

 Preseason

 SEC preseason poll

 The SEC preseason poll was released on January 15, 2020.